 History of Santana Church

 Interestingly, the original name of the church was Church of St.Anne and the same came to be popularly known as Santana Church.
 As I understand, the difference in the dialects is what lead to the popular name.
-Try saying and am sure you will realise how the Portuguese might be pronouncing it. 🙂
+Try saying and am sure you will realize how the Portuguese might be pronouncing it. 🙂

 The church was built by Monsignor Francisco de Rego – a missionary who was instrumental in spreading the religion around Talaulim, a part of Old Goa.
 While he started the construction, it was later, completed by his successor – Fr Antonio Francisco da Cunha.
 The church was built in the 17th century without any patron in mind.